Brownie Cookie Bars (Layered Brownie and Cookie Bar)

 5. 5

-Spread brownie batter in pan and dollop cookie dough on top for a marbled layer.
+Spread the brownie batter evenly in the pan and drop spoonfuls of cookie dough on top.

 6. 6